mariaalonzo16/scoreboard/README.md

  Scoreboard remains an on-going project, open to contributions.
 Functionality that could improve the UX include the following:

-1) Use a front-end framework
+1) Context API to store players scores
-2) Optimize the responsiveness
+2) Optimize mobile view
-3) Use a back-end server
+3) Interactivity with the use of diffrent effects when a player wins

 ## Bugs and Issues